vwxyzjn/portwarden/README.md

 We now support restoring the backup to an empty account, including attachments.

+# Disclaimer
+Note that you **may lose your data** if you try the restore feature and I am not responsible.
+Use the free software at your own discretion.
+Since we don't handle restoration conflicts,  **make sure to back up with your main account and restore to a spare/alternative account**.

 ## Usage Of Portwarden CLI

 Go to https://github.com/bitwarden/cli/releases to download the latest version of Bitwarden CLI and place the executable `bw`/`bw.exe` in your `PATH`.
 Then, go to https://github.com/vwxyzjn/portwarden/releases/ to download the latest release of `portwarden`.
 Now just follow these steps :